-In august of this year, the company obtained an eighteen month syndicated loan without colateral for USD 300 MM.
+In august 2020, the company obtained an eighteen month syndicated loan without colateral for USD 300 MM.
 This transaction had the participation of eight Banks and was lead by Santander bank and Scotiabank.
 The money obtained was used to re-profile short term debt and improve liquidity.
-Likewise, in October the company has secured an additional revolving commited line without guarantees for up to USD 50 MM, available at any time during the next two years.
+Likewise, in October the company has secured an additional revolving committed line without guarantees for up to USD 50 MM, available at any time during the next two years.